 The second phase of the Patidar movement began when the sedition-accused Hardik Patel came back to Gujarat after staying away for six months as per court orders.
 The anti-BJP narrative has been building up since then.
 It is worthwhile to remember that Jignesh Mevani, the face of Dalit protests in Gujarat, went all the way to Himmatnagar to welcome Hardik.
 Mevani was right there on the dais when Hardik addressed his first rally after coming back.

 The anti-BJP narrative of phase-2 was not perceived as a Congress-sponsored act despite the BJP propaganda machine working overtime.
 It was seen as an effort to channelise discontent against the failure of the so-called ‘Gujarat model’.

 Here are other sharp perspectives on Patidar reservation promise:

 Manisha Priyam, associate professor, National University for Educational Planning and Administration

-Urvish Kothari, senior columnist and writer based in Ahmedabad
+Urvish Kothari is a senior columnist and writer in Ahmedabad.